Information we collect

 - When you donate through any of our donation pages, we ask you for your name, your email address, and your country of residence.
 The latter allows us to determine which tax exemptions might apply.

-- If your donation is eligible for tax relief, we also ask you for your physical address, which is required by law to issue tax receipts in Switzerland, Germany, the Netherlands, the US, and the UK.
+- If your donation is eligible for tax relief, we also ask you for your physical address, which is required by law to issue tax receipts in Switzerland, Germany, and the Netherlands.

 - If you apply for a position at EAF, we collect the usual application data (CV, links to social media, and your answers to our screening questions).